oauth-wg/oauth-selective-disclosure-jwt/main.md

 :  An entity that received SD-JWTs (2.1) from the issuer and has control over them.

 Verifier
-:  An entity that requests, checks and extracts the claims from SD-JWT-R (2.2)
+:  An entity that requests, checks and extracts the claims from SD-JWT-D (2.2)

 Note: discuss if we want to include Client, Authorization Server for the purpose of ensuring continuity and separating the entity from the actor.